Adjective phrase

 An adjective phrase (or adjectival phrase) is a phrase whose head is an adjective.
-Almost any grammar or syntax textbook or dictionary of linguistics terminology defines the adjective phrase in a similar way, e.g. Kesner Bland (1996:499), Crystal (1996:9), Greenbaum (1996:288ff.), Haegeman and Guéron (1999:70f.), Brinton (2000:172f.), Jurafsky and Martin (2000:362).
+This definition is standard across grammar and syntax textbooks and dictionaries of linguistic terminology.
 The adjective can initiate the phrase (e.g. fond of steak), conclude the phrase (e.g. very happy), or appear in a medial position (e.g. quite upset about it).
 The dependents of the head adjective—i.e. the other words and phrases inside the adjective phrase—are typically adverb or prepositional phrases, but they can also be clauses (e.g. louder than you are).
 Adjectives and adjective phrases function in two basic ways, attributively or predicatively.
 An attributive adjective (phrase) precedes the noun of a noun phrase (e.g. a very happy man).
 A predicative adjective (phrase) follows a linking verb and serves to describe the preceding subject, e.g. The man is very happy.

 Attributive vs. predicative

 The adjective phrases are underlined in the following example sentences.
 The head adjective in each of these phrases is in bold, and how the adjective phrase is functioning—attributively or predicatively—is stated to the right of each example:

 The distinguishing characteristic of an attributive adjective phrase is that it appears inside the noun phrase that it modifies.
 An interesting trait of these phrases in English is that an attributive adjective alone generally precedes the noun, e.g. a proud man, whereas a head-initial or head-medial adjective phrase follows its noun, e.g. a man proud of his children.
 A predicative adjective (phrase), in contrast, appears outside of the noun phrase that it describes, usually after a linking verb, e.g. The man is proud of his children.